 Lonetta also enjoys textile arts and the artisanal discipline of bookbinding, which funds her fine art pursuits.

-Lonetta is currently a Signature member with the International Society of Scratchboard artists, a member of the Miniature Artists of America, a member of the Miniature Art Society of Florida, a member of the Miniature Painters, Sculptors, and Gravers Society of Washington DC, a member of The Cider Painters of America, as well as a member of The Society of Metalpoint Artists.
+Lonetta is currently a Signature member with the International Society of Scratchboard artists, a Signature member of the Miniature Artists of America, a member of the Miniature Art Society of Florida, a member of the Miniature Painters, Sculptors, and Gravers Society of Washington DC, a member of The Cider Painters of America, as well as a member of The Society of Metalpoint Artists.